-The Boston Foundation invests the majority of its discretionary resources in five impact areas and two crosscutting strategies.
-Nonprofits fitting within the defined goals of those areas and strategies are invited to apply for support after conversation with a program officer from their respective field.Grant Guidelines
+Grantmaking is just one of the tools through which we seek to advance equity in Greater Boston.
+The Boston Foundation invests the majority of its discretionary grantmaking resources in these pathways, informed by research we have commissioned and by our Civic Leadership work in general.
+Nonprofits fitting within the defined goals of these areas and strategies are invited to apply for support after conversation with a program officer from their respective field.Grant Guidelines

 The Foundation makes grants and strategic investments through a number of special issue-focused programs and initiatives.
 These activities have varying purposes, some of which are open to application.Learn more